 This is a big, touristy locale, but was also a great stop.
 It has a massive menu of Americanized dishes as well as some Costa Rican options, pizzas, and basically everything you can imagine.
 While I like to avoid these kinds of places, there was live music and it provided relief from rice and beans that we needed at this point.
 Sometimes when you’re traveling for long enough, you crave food from home, and that’s okay!

 Sunset Party Cruise

 If you’re going to do anything during your stay in Playa del Coco – definitely get out on a cruise boat!
+Boat rentals and charters in Costa Rica are super fun ways to enjoy the beauty of the country.
 This was a highlight of our relaxing beach time in Coco.
 We got on board in the afternoon on a giant catamaran and enjoyed unlimited drinks and sunshine, as we cruised around the Pacific from Coco.
 There were lounge chairs and music to dance with.

 We also stopped for a snorkel, and while it wasn’t impressive (no coral reef, a bit murky) it was a nice way to cool off before climbing back aboard for a buffet of snacks.
 We cruised around, enjoyed chicken skewers and a bunch of other food, before making our way back to port during the sunset.
 One thing the west coast has on the east coast/Caribbean side of these types of destinations is the sunsets – they are absolutely stunning.